 It took me all day to get the courage to finally text.
 I text Adam since I didn’t have Tierney’s number to see if he would ask Tierney about grabbing dinner with me.
 He told me she said yes, needless to say I was one excited guy.
 The day came, and I drove to pick Tierney up and take her out and about town.
 First, we went to Jack’s Place.
 I can’t remember what I got but I remember she got chicken tenders (she won’t admit it, but that’s all she eats).
 I remember being so nervous that day trying to impress her.
 Next, we drove across town to the mall where we went to Barnes and Noble.
 We looked around at the books made some small talk then walked around the mall some more.
 Afterwards, we headed back to Adam and Cassie’s place.
 I dropped her off and anxiously wondered to myself if she had a good time.

 Over the next few weeks, I realized that she and I weren’t meant to be (or so I thought at the time).
 I chalked it up to good memories and moved on.

 YOU MAY ALSO LIKE:

-Tierney and her husband serve timeless couples who want a stress-free experience that allows them to feel comfortable in front of the camera, and have genuine images that capture the excitement of their wedding day.
-Based in Raleigh, NC available for travel wherever your heart desires.
+Tierney and her husband are Raleigh wedding photographers serving Raleigh, Durham, Chapel Hill, and surrounding areas.
+They serve timeless couples that want a stress-free experience that allows them to feel comfortable in front of the camera, and have genuine images that capture the excitement of their wedding day.